PPniaw/moment-astro/src/pages/twisted-sister/we-re-not-gonna-take-it.md

 Boring and confiscated

-If that's your best, your best won't do
+If that&rsquo;s your best, your best won&rsquo;t do

 </LyricSection>